What is Bitcoin: The Short and Long Answers

 An exchange can hold your Bitcoin but exchanges have been hacked before and resulted in people completely losing their money.
 While it’s hard to recommend a Bitcoin wallet, it’s easier to recommend a type of wallet, namely a cold storage wallet.
 This is the most secure type and that disconnects your private key from the internet.
 You can even have a paper wallet by printing out the private key.

 No surprise here, trading is a complex topic.
-Like many The value of things the company owns and amounts it is owed More, you can trade Bitcoin.
+Like many assets, you can trade Bitcoin.
 This is risky, but here is what you should know.
 Trades are done by trying to predict the price.
 You can do this by following news about it or following the evolution of the technology supporting it.
 Historically, the price has been quite volatile, so you could potentially make a lot of money from it.
-The The possibility that something bad will happen.
-More is high also.
+The risk is high also.

 Investing vs. Trading

 It’s important to understand the subtle differences between investing and trading.
 You can do both simultaneously.
 The key difference is the amount of time you hold the asset.
-Trading is more speculative as you work to achieve a sequence of short The time period over which you re-pay the loan More transactions that make you a profit.
-Vanilla investing just means you hold Bitcoin and wait for the value to go up and realize the profit in accordance to your own The possibility that something bad will happen.
-More preferences.
+Trading is more speculative as you work to achieve a sequence of short term transactions that make you a profit.
+Vanilla investing just means you hold Bitcoin and wait for the value to go up and realize the profit in accordance to your own risk preferences.

 You might hear Bitcoin investors declare they are “hodling”.
-This means they are holding Bitcoin long The time period over which you re-pay the loan More.
+This means they are holding Bitcoin long term.
 The misspelling is an acknowledgment of its early days where the misspelling “hodling” had widespread notoriety.

 To get started with trading, you can verify your identity on Coinbase and start trading immediately.
 Of course, this is an oversimplification.
 You need to develop a solid plan and strategy to be successful and realize that all traders have trades where they lose money.
 Here are some tips to get started trading.